Useful tools, Wellbeing

 Being a good friend is a lifelong skill – therefore, as with most lifelong skills, it’s best to start building it from a young age.
 Your child’s early childhood years will be fundamental to their friendships throughout their life.
 Here is how (and why) to nurture that skill.

 Friendships are some of the most underrated relationships a person will have in their lifetime.
-Being able to not only make, but keep, good friends is a rare skill that doesn’t necessarily come naturally – it needs to be honed over time.
+Being able to not only make but keep good friends is a rare skill that doesn’t necessarily come naturally – it needs to be honed over time.

 When it comes to knowing how to make friends, it’s a case of the sooner, the better.
 Your child will forge important friendships during their early childhood years and, while it may not always go to plan, every friendship can teach them something important.